lesurp/PoistonTapContainer/README.md

 * package.json

-Used by NodeJS to determine the dependencies of the javascript file
+Used by NodeJS to determine the dependencies of the javascript file (only websocket for now)

 * backend_server.js